-As the 2013 ice-climbing season rolled around, erectile one of the most difficult ice climbs in Hyalite Canyon, website like this Montana, came in for the first time in 5 years: Winter Dance.
+As the 2013 ice-climbing season rolled around, one of the most difficult ice climbs in Hyalite Canyon, Montana, came in for the first time in 5 years: Winter Dance.
 In years past, climbers would hike around to the top of Winter Dance and then climb the final pitch of ice.
 In December of 1998, less than a year before his untimely death, Alex Lowe did the first ascent by climbing the rock pitches with ice tools and crampons.
 Fifteen years later, alpine climbers Conrad Anker and Kris Erickson set out to create a mixed climbing route that tackles the overhanging rock just adjacent to the route that Alex put up, as a way to honor their friend.
 Watch as Sherpas Cinema captures the emotional climb, and hear the story behind the film, moderated by Rock and Ice, in Calgary, AB, Toronto, ON, Bozeman, MT, or Ouray, CO.

 We are happy to announce that Sporting Life opened its doors in Markville Mall on October 9th!
 From fashion and athletic apparel to footwear and sporting equipment, our new location includes almost 30,000 square feet of space stocked with all of your favourite brands.
 Our knowledgeable staff will be happy to help you find exactly what you need, whether you’re visiting for a ski boot fitting or shopping for a new bike (available summer 2015).
 Stop by to say hello and check out the beautiful layout while browsing looks from Canada Goose, Mackage, Parajumpers, The North Face, Arc’teryx, Moose Knuckles and many more!

-When Canadian-born brothers Craig and Marc Kielburger founded Free the Children back in 1995, doctor their motivation was to create a global platform that encourages the discussion of children’s rights.
+When Canadian-born brothers Craig and Marc Kielburger founded Free the Children back in 1995, their motivation was to create a global platform that encourages the discussion of children’s rights.
 Almost 20 years later they continue to inspire others through their work and passion as advocates for change.
 With the introduction of We Day in 2007, the Kielburgers have yet again managed to revolutionize the way we talk about youth and the roles they play in today’s society.
 The annual event takes place in cities across Canada and the United States, bringing together a variety of motivational speakers and performers from different backgrounds to encourage youth to become active members in the discussions of local and global issues.

 This year, the Toronto stop will take over the Air Canada Centre on October 2 and the Sporting Life team is thrilled for the opportunity to be a part of this spectacular event!
 20,000 students and educators from more than 1,000 schools will be present when speakers such as Colonel Chris Hadfield and Katie Couric take the stage to share their words of encouragement.
 We Day is all about inspiring youth to make a difference; to have each and every one of the children who attends this event to leave with the knowledge and inspiration to work towards a better future.